From Inkwell to Internet: Text and Transmission in the Muslim World

 - F. Déroche, Islamic Codicology: An Introduction to the Study of Manuscripts in Arabic Script (London: Al-Furqan Foundation, 2005).

 Optional (see above): Karen Armstrong.
 Islam: A Short History (London: Weidenfeld and Nicolson, 2000; or later editions).
-Additional literature will be provided via Blackboard and a reserve plank in the University Library.
+Additional literature will be provided via Blackboard and/or a reserve shelf in the University Library.

 Registration Studeren à la carte and Contractonderwijs